Jonathan Majors: Trial and conviction

 On November 29, 2023, the assault trial began, with Majors pleading not guilty to misdemeanor assault and harassment charges.
 On December 5, Jabbari provided testimony backing the prosecution's claim that Majors assaulted her and presented evidence to the court as well.

 On December 11, 2023, Chloe Zoller, a stranger Jabbari met and later accompanied to a club after the alleged assault, testified that Jabbari looked "visibly upset" but did not appear to be injured.
 An audio was also released of Majors accusing Jabbari of being drunk, describing himself as a "great man", and suggesting that she act like Coretta Scott King or Michelle Obama.
-On December 13, the judge presiding over the case allowed key evidence to be released to the public including CCTV footage of the alleged assault and Jabbari chasing Majors across several blocks in New York City.
+On December 13, the judge presiding over the case allowed key evidence to be released to the public including CCTV footage of the assault and Jabbari chasing Majors across several blocks in New York City.
 Closing arguments began on December 14.

 On December 18, 2023, Majors was found guilty of one count of reckless assault in the 3rd degree and a charge of harassment as a violation.
 He was acquitted on another charge of assault and one of aggravated harassment.
 His sentencing was set for February 6, 2024.
-However, on the scheduled date, the sentencing was postponed to April 8, 2024, after a slew of post-conviction motions were filed by Majors's attorneys.
+Sentencing was postponed to April 8, 2024.
 In April 2024, he was sentenced to 52 weeks of a domestic violence intervention program and probation.

 Other abuse allegations

 In April 2023, Variety reported that more women accusing Majors of abuse had come forward and were cooperating with the Manhattan district attorney's office.
 The D.A. declined comment.

 In June 2023, Rolling Stone published a report alleging a pattern of abusive behavior by Majors dating back to 2013, when he was studying at the Yale School of Drama.
 According to multiple third parties, Majors was physically and emotionally abusive toward one partner, while another described their relationship as "emotional torture".
-Majors's attorney denied the allegations, noting that the Rolling Stone report was effectively hearsay.
+Majors' attorney denied the allegations, noting that the Rolling Stone report was effectively hearsay.

 In February 2024, the two women who accused Majors of domestic abuse were identified.

 Lawsuit

 In March 2024, Jabbari sued Majors for defamation, assault and battery, alleging that Majors had a "pattern of pervasive domestic abuse that began in 2021 and extended through 2023".
-In November 2024, the lawsuit was dismissed with prejudice by Jabbari.
+In November 2024, Jabbari and Majors reportedly settled the lawsuit.